csiro-fair/marimba/docs/pipeline.md

 By following the guidelines in this Pipeline Implementation Guide, you should now have a strong foundation for developing custom Marimba Pipelines.
-Whether you are importing, processing, or packaging data from a single instrument or complex multi-instrument systems, Marimba provides the flexibility and structure to support your workflows while ensuring compliance with FAIR data principles.
+Whether you are importing, processing, or packaging data from a single instrument or a complex multi-instrument system, Marimba provides the flexibility and structure to support your workflows while ensuring compliance with FAIR data principles.
 The modularity of Marimba Pipelines allows you to iteratively improve and extend your data processing logic as your project evolves, while maintaining transparency, reproducibility, and traceability.